Subduing Satan

 Some of the people close to me didn't appreciate the change because all we had in common was the shared experience of a negative self-image.
 Some even scoffed at my efforts and attempted to keep me in their camp.

-Those who appreciate what you are trying to do are your real friends,” I was told, “Those who would discourage you must go.
+“Your real friends will appreciate what you are trying to do,” I was told.
+“Those who would discourage you must go.
 All change comes at a cost.

 How strong are the negative tapes instilled through childhood trauma?
 58 years after leaving home, they still pop up occasionally and I still have to reprogram them with positive affirmations.
 This is done most effectively during the mind’s Theta state – as I drift off to sleep or when I wake.